dirkpuge/glossary/hardware.md

 Mobile devices are portable and typically run on **[ARM processors](https://github.com/non-binary/glossary/blob/main/hardware.md#arm)**.

+## Processes

+A process is the instance of a computer program that is being executed by one or many threads.

 ## RISC

 A reduced instruction set computer, or RISC, is a computer instruction set that allows a computer's microprocessor to have fewer cycles per instruction (CPI) than a complex instruction set computer (CISC).